cncf/mentoring/mentoring-wg/gsoc-org-admin-guide.md

 * [Announce](#Announcements) the acceptance in the program.
 Mention these:
     * CNCF is accepted to the program.
     * It is still possible to add ideas until the contributor application period start date.
-    * We are encouraging communities to add ideas earlier rather than later to give potential contributors more time.
+    * We encourage communities to add ideas earlier rather than later to give potential contributors more time.
-    * We are encouraging contributors to explore project ideas and engage with mentors and communities.
+    * We encourage contributors to explore project ideas and engage with mentors and communities.
 * Create a mailing list specific to the current GSoC session as early as possible as it might take time to get this created.
 * Although there can be ideas/mentors added until contributor applications, it is encouraged to get mentors ([example Github task](https://github.com/cncf/mentoring/issues/864)):
     * Added to GSoC platform
-    * Added to GSoC program for current year in GSoc platform
+    * Added to GSoC program for the current year in GSoc platform

 ### Contributor applications

-* [Announce](#Announcements) that the contributor applications started.
+* [Announce](#Announcements) that the contributor applications have started.
 Mention these:
     * We encourage contributors to submit proposals early to be able to get feedback from mentors and fix any issues.
     * We are no longer collecting ideas from mentors.
 * Inform member mentors (mentors who added an idea) about these: